 How To Oil Cleanse with Carrot Oil

-- Warm a drop of oil in your hand, then gently massage it into your skin
+- Warm a drop of oil in your hand, then gently massage it into your skin with upward, circular movements.

 How to Use